 You have a right not to be discriminated against by your landlord or potential landlord on the basis of race, color, national origin, sex, disability, age, marital status or familial status.
 In New York City, you are also protected from discrimination on the basis of lawful occupation, sexual orientation, partnership status and immigration status, having AIDS or being HIV-positive, or being a recovering alcoholic.
 In New York City, you also have the right not to be discriminated against based on your lawful source of income, including income from social security or any form of federal, state or local public assistance, such as Section 8.

-You have a right not to be harassed by your landlord, including physical or verbal abuse, willful denial of services, or repeated lawsuits against you.
+You have a right not to be harassed by your landlord, including physical or verbal abuse, willful denial of services, attempts to get you to move even for the payment of money, or repeated lawsuits against you.
 If your landlord lies or deliberately misrepresents the law to you, this may be considered a type of harassment.
+You have a reciprocal right to win legal fees from your landlord in any disputes when your lease gives the landlord such rights.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.